 Refurbishment and works: the extra documents that often speed approvals

-Refurb cases - additional requirements
+Refurb cases: additional requirements

 Works documentation checklist